tomi901/TWizard-Unity-Framework/README.md

 ### ScriptableObjectSingleton

 A singleton for *ScriptableObjects*, useful for custom project settings editable in the inspector.
 Must be used with a *AssetLoadAttribute* to handle the loading.
+See "AssetLoadAttribute" section for more details.

 ```C#
 // Loads this singleton from a resource located in Resources/Game Configuration